OpenGene/fastv/README.md

 See an example: http://opengene.org/fastv/sarscov2.json

 ## influenza A virus subtyping
 Influenza A viruses are divided into subtypes on the basis of two proteins on the surface of the virus: hemagglutinin (HA) and neuraminidase (NA).
-For example, “H5N1” virus has an HA 5 protein and an NA 1 protein. `fastv` can be used to identify the HA type and NA type for influenza A virus from sequencing data.
+For example, “H5N1” virus has an hemagglutinin type 5 protein and an neuraminidase type 1 protein. `fastv` can be used to identify the hemagglutinin type and neuraminidase type for influenza A virus from sequencing data.

 1. download or build fastv
 2. download the k-mer collection for all viruses and microorganisms that have reference genomes in NCBI RefSeq: